CryptoGerm/CryptoGerm/README.md

 <img src="https://raw.githubusercontent.com/CryptoGerm/CryptoGerm/main/header-clouds-intro.png" alt="banner that says Hey there, I'm Stuti - NICE TO MEET YOU on top of a cloud background">
 <p>
-	I'm <a href="https://cryptogerm.github.io/">Stuti</a> currently a Third Year CSE student at <a href="https://www.upes.ac.in/">@UPES :school: </a> and aspiring software developer :computer:.
-Interested in working on Web Development and Databases and currently learning about Data Scienece.
-Occassionally I participate in Hackathons :bulb:
+	I'm <a href="https://cryptogerm.github.io/">Stuti</a> currently a third Year Computer Science and Engineering student at <a href="https://www.upes.ac.in/">UPES :school: </a> and aspiring Data Scientist :computer:.
+	As a CSE student, my research interests are centered around Web Development and Data Science, particularly Data Analysis of huge amount of data to derive meaningful insights out of it.
+However, I am broadly interested in applying machine learning techniques to create automated systems by modeling human behaviour.
+Outside of Computer Science, I am passionate about a variety of topics, one of which is Armed Forces.
+	I occassionally participate in Hackathons :bulb:.
+I continue to be enthusiastic about developing my existing skills and expanding my knowledge of the field.
 </p>

 ## Find me around the web 🌎: <a href="#"><img align="left" width="150" height="150" src="https://raw.githubusercontent.com/CryptoGerm/Cryptogerm/main/CryptoGerm-octocat-rotating.gif?raw=true"></a>